knowthelist/fhem-tablet-ui/README.md

-Following CSS classes are available to influence the look: hue-tick|hue-front|hue-back or dim-tick|dim-front|dim-back This classes can combined (e.g. class="cell small hue-tick hue-front")
+Following CSS classes are available to influence the look: hue-tick|hue-front|hue-back or dim-tick|dim-front|dim-back This classes can be combined (e.g. class="cell small hue-tick hue-front")

 ###Dimmer
 **Example** for how to create a widget for a dimmer via toggle button incl. dimmer.
 Usage of RegEx pattern get all values for state on: